KuangPF/dumi-theme-antd/example/docs/config/base.en-US.md

 - type：`string`
 - default：`null`

 The Github icon link in the navigation bar.
-If this field is not configured, it will not be displayed.
+If this field is not configured, it will not be displayed, and it is compatible with the official `socialLinks.github` configuration.

 ### bannerConfig